MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD09_LAB_MANUAL.md

 1. Use npm to install gulp.

-2. Write a task to copy a js file.
+2. Write a task to copy a JavaScript file.

 3. Run the task.